-- 1/4 teaspoon crushed hot red pepper
+- 1/4 teaspoon hot red pepper flakes

-- One 28-ounce can diced tomatoes, drained
+- One (28-ounce) can diced tomatoes drained

-- One 15- to 19-ounce can garbanzo beans (chickpeas), drained and rinsed
+- One (15- to 19-ounce) can garbanzo beans (chickpeas) drained and rinsed

-- Hot cooked couscous, for serving
+- Cooked couscous for serving

-- Cook the pumpkin
+Roast the pumpkin

-- 1. Position a rack in the lower third of the oven and preheat the oven to 400°F (200°C).
+- Position a rack in the lower third of the oven and preheat the oven to 400°F (200°C).
 Lightly oil a rimmed baking sheet.

-- Make the lamb tagine
+Make the lamb tagine

-- 5. Add the remaining 2 tablespoons oil to the pot and heat over medium heat.
+- Add the remaining 2 tablespoons oil to the pot and heat over medium heat.
 Add the onion and carrots and cook, stirring occasionally, until the onion is golden, about 6 minutes.
 Stir in the garlic and cook until fragrant, about 1 minute.
-Stir in the ginger, cinnamon, and crushed hot pepper and cook for 15 seconds.
-Stir in the tomatoes, then the reserved chicken broth, and bring to a boil.
+Stir in the ginger, cinnamon, and hot pepper flakes and cook for 15 seconds.
+Stir in the tomatoes, then the reserved chicken stock, and bring to a boil.
 Reduce the heat to low, cover, and simmer until the carrots are tender, about 20 minutes.
 Return the lamb and any collected juices to the pot, and stir in the garbanzo beans.
 Increase the heat to medium-high and cook just until the beans are heated through, about 5 minutes.
 Season with salt and pepper to taste.